-Jack Beatty is On Point’s news analyst and a longtime senior editor at The Atlantic Monthly.
-He joined The Atlantic in September of 1983, having previously worked as a book reviewer at Newsweek and as the literary editor of The New Republic.
+Jack Beatty is On Point's news analyst.
+He was a longtime senior editor at The Atlantic Monthly, which he joined in September of 1983, having previously worked as a book reviewer at Newsweek and as the literary editor of The New Republic.

 He has received a Guggenheim fellowship, two fellowships from the Alfred P. Sloan Foundation, an Olive Branch Award from New York University, a William Allen White Award for criticism from the University of Kansas, and an American Book Award from the Before Columbus Foundation.
 Born and raised in Boston, Beatty now lives in Hanover, New Hampshire.